DeFiSocial Gaming (DFSOCIAL) Reaches Market Cap of $5.15 Million

-DeFiSocial Gaming (CURRENCY:DFSOCIAL) traded flat against the US dollar during the 1-day period ending at 12:00 PM ET on January 31st.
-In the last week, DeFiSocial Gaming has traded flat against the US dollar.
-DeFiSocial Gaming has a market capitalization of $5.15 million and approximately $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last day.
-One DeFiSocial Gaming coin can currently be bought for about $687.32 or 0.01383163 BTC on major cryptocurrency exchanges.
+DeFiSocial Gaming (CURRENCY:DFSOCIAL) traded flat against the dollar during the 1-day period ending at 19:00 PM ET on February 5th.
+In the last seven days, DeFiSocial Gaming has traded flat against the dollar.
+DeFiSocial Gaming has a market capitalization of $5.15 million and $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last day.
+One DeFiSocial Gaming coin can currently be bought for approximately $687.32 or 0.01383163 BTC on major cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.